-The layout features tight tree lined fairways, water coming into play on a number of holes, the course requires good course management to stay out of trouble.
-It's design hasn't been modified over the years, and so the greens are typical of that era, small, a bit crowned, and run fast with a good amount of undulations.
-If you're into the history of the game, an interesting place to play, but a bit overrated and tired.
+The layout features tight tree lined fairways, water coming into play on a number of holes, and requires good course management.
+It's design hasn't been modified over the years, the greens are typical of that era, small, a bit crowned, and run fast with a good amount of undulations.
+If you're into the history of the game, it's an interesting place to play, a bit tired though.